oroinc/documentation/user/back-office/system/contact-groups/index.rst

    * **Owner** --- Limits the list of users that can manage the contact group to the users whose :ref:`roles <user-guide-user-management-permissions>` allow managing contact groups of the owner (e.g., the owner, members of the same business unit, system administrator, etc.).
    * **Label** --- The name used to refer to the contact group on the interface.

-4. Select / clear the **HAS GROUP**  check box, to assign / unassign a contact to the contact group.
+4. Select/clear the **HAS GROUP**  checkbox, to assign/unassign a contact to the contact group.

 .. note::
-    The **HAS GROUP** check box defines if the contact is assigned a specific contact group that you are creating / editing.
+    The **HAS GROUP** checkbox defines if the contact is assigned a specific contact group that you are creating/editing.

 5. Click **Save and Close**.